What is ISO?

 12. How can I publicize it to best effect?

 We offer a complimentary service to our customers in the form of E-certificates.
 E-certificates are an effective marketing tool as they allow you to display your certificates online in a simple click by your customers and website visitors.
 You can also use the DNV certification mark on all your marketing material and stationary according to the guidelines.

-For further information, please contact +44 207 716 6543 where DNV’s dedicated customer support team will answer all queries and offer you after-sales service.
+For further information, please contact +44 (0)20 3816 6380 where DNVGL’s dedicated customer support team will answer all queries and offer you after-sales service.